Penalties Against Women Seeking (International) Protection

 CATHERINE BRIDDICK

 A scholar of human rights and refugee law and barrister (currently non-practicing), Catherine is Associate Professor of International Human Rights and Refugee Law at Oxford University and a fellow of St Antony’s College.
 Catherine is a member of the Editorial Board of International Journal of Refugee Law and on the Board of Trustees of Women for Refugee Women.
 She is also a Research Associate of the Refugee Law Initiative and an Associate Fellow of the Higher Education Academy.
-Catherine will speak about denial of citizenship.
+Catherine spoke about denial of citizenship and you can view her presentation slides here.

 CHRISTEL QUERTON